 “I don’t recall ever using sunscreen as a kid,” he says.

 Basal cell carcinomas are usually caused by a combination of cumulative everyday sun exposure and occasional intense sun exposure.
 There are several treatment options for BCCs, but Jackson had his tumor removed through Mohs surgery, a technique where the visible tumor is removed (excised) and examined under a microscope.
 If the margins of the excised tissue are clear of cancer, the procedure ends.
 If not, another layer of tissue is removed, and the procedure is repeated until the margins are clear.

 The procedure took time, but it did do the job — Jackson has been cancer-free since the surgery.
 This may be in part due to his new efforts to protect himself from the sun’s rays.
 Immediately after having his cancer removed, Jackson made changes to lower his risk of recurrence.

 “I found a sunscreen that I could wear every day,” he says.
 “I do wear a hat, and I bought UV-protective clothing for when I ride my bike.”

 Unfortunately, many people of color may not be taking these kinds of precautions.
-In a 2010 survey, 63 percent of African Americans surveyed said they never used sunscreen — a possible result of misconceptions concerning who can develop skin cancer.
+In a 2010 survey, 63 percent of Black Americans surveyed said they never used sunscreen — a possible result of misconceptions concerning who can develop skin cancer.
 Jackson said it’s important not to assume that just because you have more melanin means you’re completely protected from skin cancer.

 “That myth needs to be busted,” he says.
 “We all need to protect ourselves against the sun, particularly if we’re active outdoors.
 We are all susceptible [to skin cancer], and need to be cognizant of that.”